 Results from the multilevel models, including the cumulative indices as the predictors of interest, are depicted in Table 30.
-The first set of results correspond with the cumulative index calculated using strategies having a marginal association with case rates (p < 0.10; three strategies) and the second corresponds with the sum of strategies that had p < 0.20 (five strategies).
-Both indices were treated as ranked ordinal, with a minimum of zero (none of the specific strategies impelmented).
+The first set of results correspond with the cumulative index calculated using strategies having a marginal association with case rates (p-value < 0.10; four strategies) and the second with the sum of strategies that had p-values < 0.30 (five total).
+Both indices were treated as ranked ordinal, with a minimum of zero (baseline).
 Finally, a third column of results are presented to further explore differences between the two cumulative indices.

-Schools located in districts with prevention guidance on all three strategies, including physical distancing, staying home when sick, and replacing, upgrading, maintaining or inspecting HVAC systems, had a significantly smaller increase in case rates between fall 2021 and spring 2022 (-0.53; -1.06 – 0.00).
-When offering screening and testing for students and requiring student quarantining were added to the cumulative index, districts with prevention guidance on all five strategies had a significantly decreased change in case rates (-0.84; -1.57 – -0.09).
+Schools located in districts with prevention guidance on all four strategies, including staying home when sick, quarantining, cleaning, and upkeep of HVAC systems, had a significantly higher increase in case rates between fall and spring (0.72; 0.12 - 1.41).
+When offering screening and testing for students was added to the cumulative index, districts with prevention guidance on all five strategies had a significantly increased change in case rates (1.09; 0.24 - 1.88).

 To further compare the cumulative indices for selection of the best combination, we developed mutually exclusive indicators for having all four or all five strategies.
 These results are presented in the last column of table 5.
 Having the first three strategies was no longer statistically significant (-0.10; -1.18 – 0.98), but the indicator for having all five strategies was significantly associated with a larger change in case rate (1.09; 0.18 – 1.94).
 Estimates which are comparable to those are presented in the second column.
 These results further suggest the utility of the five-category indicators model.

 Table 30.
 Results of multilevel model with cumulative index of marginally significant strategies